ttran15/big_data/README.md

 1. pre_processing_multi.ipynb: using pyspark to pre-process data in multi workers and save to HDFS
 2. Data_visualizations: visualize data by all countries, by time, case fatality rate, epidemiological curve, world map
 3. model_multi_visualize.ipynb: build ARIMA time series model to predict cases by country
-4. Presentation.pptx: slides summarizing what has been done

 ### How to run: